 Paramedics must be physically fit, to cope with frequent lifting and handling of patients.
 The nature of the job means working in chaotic or distressing situations and being outdoors in all weathers.

-Salaries for qualified paramedics start at £18,698 a year.
+Salaries for qualified paramedics start at £21,000 a year.
+Check this handy paramedic salary guide.

 Around 11,900 paramedics currently work in the UK.
 Most work for ambulance services in the National Health Service (NHS).
 Some are employed by the Armed Forces, private hospitals, private ambulance services and a few major industries.